flan/SillyTavern-Docs/Usage/World_Info/global.md

 ## Max Depth

 The Maximum Depth to scan, used to set a limit on how many chat messages [Min Activations](#min-activations) can consider.

+Its purpose is to prevent the search from going so far back as to include now-irrelevant information.

 ## Max Recursion Steps